Sorry, you need to enable JavaScript to visit this website.

 The DC Special Education Hub helps families understand special education in the District of Columbia by connecting them with the tools, information, and support they need to make informed decisions to guide their child’s learning.
 Learn more at specialeducation.dc.gov.

-Department of Behavorial Health School Based Behavioral Health Program
+Department of Behavioral Health School Behavioral Health Program

-The Department of Behavioral Health (DBH) operates a school-based program in public and public charter schools that offers prevention, early intervention and clinical services to youth, their families, school teachers and staff.
-Visit dbh.dc.gov/node/121802 to learn more about who your school’s mental health clinician is or contact Meghan Sullivan by phone at (202) 673-4307 or by email at [email protected].
+The Department of Behavioral Health (DBH) operates a school-based program in public and public charter schools that offers prevention, early intervention and clinical services to youth, their families.
+Additionally, the program offers crisis intervention services to all students in the school.
+Visit dbh.dc.gov/service/school-behavioral-health-program to learn more about who your school’s mental health clinician is or contact Erica Barnes by phone at 202-295-7037 or by email at [email protected].